UniMath/agda-unimath/src/foundation-core/whiskering-homotopies.lagda.md

 ## Properties

-### Unit laws for whiskering homotopies
+### Unit laws and absorption laws for whiskering homotopies

-The identity map is the identity element for whiskerings from the function side, and the reflexivity homotopy is the identity element for whiskerings from the homotopy side.
+The identity map is a _unit element_ for whiskerings from the function side, and the reflexivity homotopy is an _absorbing element_ on the homotopy side for whiskerings.

 ```agda
 module _